pex-tool/pex/docs/buildingpex.rst

     -E            don't use a saved environment, always read all files ...

+Although sys.exit is applied blindly to the return value of the target function, this probably does what you want due to very flexible ``sys.exit`` semantics.
+Consult your target function and `sys.exit <https://docs.python.org/library/sys.html#sys.exit>`_ documentation to be sure.

+Almost certainly better and more stable, you can alternatively specify a console script exported by the app as explained below.

 pex -c
 ~~~~~~

-If you don't know the ``package:target`` for the console scripts of
+If you don't know the ``package:target`` for the console scripts of your favorite python packages,
-your favorite python packages, pex allows you to use ``-c`` to specify a console script as defined
+pex allows you to use ``-c`` to specify a console script as defined by the distribution.
+For
-by the distribution.
-For example, Fabric provides the ``fab`` tool when pip installed:
+example, Fabric provides the ``fab`` tool when pip installed:

 .. code-block:: console